-The Digital Collections consist primarily of over 65,000 documents (approximately 2 million pages) relating to New York State.
+The Digital Collections consist of over 80,000 documents, primarily relating to New York State.

 There are three main collections:

-The Digital Collections can be accessed from any computer with a web browser (Internet Explorer, Firefox, etc.) and Adobe Acrobat Reader.
-The Digital Collections are best viewed using an updated browser and a current version of Acrobat Reader.
+The Digital Collections can be accessed from any computer with a web browser and a PDF viewer such as Adobe Acrobat Reader.

 Users have two options for accessing the documents:

-Browse: Search is the default, but if you prefer to browse, you can click on the Browse tab (see screenshot at right), which allows you to find documents via a predefined hierarchy.
-The hierarchy contains levels or folders, and documents can reside at any level within this structure.
-Click on "Library 1" and then "Digital Collections" and you are then taken to the two main folders of our collection:
+Browse: Search is the default, but if you prefer to browse, you can click on the Browse tab (see screenshot at right), which allows you to find documents via the folders.

 You can continue to drill down by clicking on each individual folder to browse its contents.
 At all times during browse, the browse folder hierarchy in which you are currently browsing appears beneath the blue bar at the top of the screen, similar to breadcrumbs on a webpage.
 If at any time you want to go back up to a previous browse level, just click on the folder name link in the browse folder hierarchy.

 Searching from within Browse is another option.
-If you are browsing a collection of documents and you decide that you want to conduct a search, simply type your search terms into the full text search box and click the Search button.
+If you are browsing a collection of documents and you decide that you want to conduct a search, simply type your search terms into the full text search box and click the Search button (the magnifying glass).
 A search will be executed within the context of the browse folder where you began the search.

 The content is not altered when a document is scanned in multiple parts.

-Be aware that pdfs larger than 10MB may be slow to open in Acrobat Reader, depending on your internet connection speed.
+Be aware that larger PDFs may be slow to open, depending on your internet connection speed.

-MyWare: If you set up a free MyWare account in ArchivalWare (the software we use to provide access to our Digital Collections), you can use the "Favorite Documents" feature to save documents you want view again at a later date.
+MyWare: If you set up a free MyWare account in Knowvation (the software we use to provide access to our Digital Collections), you can use the "Favorite Documents" feature to save documents you want to view again at a later date.

 The Digital Collections provide access to select online material referenced in the Excelsior catalog.
 Through the Electronic Access tag, a link is made between the catalog record and the item managed in the Digital Collections.
 Our online catalog displays this tag and clicking on it will take you to the item.
 More detailed information and subject headings may be found in catalog records.

-For more information about accessing the New York State Documents in the Library's Digital Collections, please e-mail email@example.com.
+If you have other questions about accessing documents in the Library's Digital Collections, please e-mail email@example.com.